Hokkaido

-Hokkaido (北海道, Hokkaidō) is the second-largest and northernmost of Japan's four main islands.
+is the second-largest and northernmost of Japan's four main islands.
 Together with its surrounding islands, it comprises the largest and northernmost prefecture, making up its own region.
-The Tsugaru Strait separates Hokkaidō from Honshu.
+The Tsugaru Strait separates Hokkaido from Honshu.
 The two islands are connected by railway via the Seikan Tunnel.

 The largest city on Hokkaido is its capital, Sapporo, which is also its only ordinance-designated city.
-Sakhalin lies about 43 km to the north of Hokkaidō.
-To the east and northeast are the Kuril Islands, which are administered by Russia.
-The four most southerly are claimed by Japan.
+Sakhalin, Russia, lies about 43 km to the north of Hokkaido.
+To the east and northeast are the Kuril Islands, which are administered by Russia, although the four southernmost are claimed by Japan.
 Hokkaido's position on the northern end of the Japanese archipelago results in a colder climate, with the island seeing significant snowfall each winter.
 Despite the harsher climate, it serves as an agricultural breadbasket for many crops.

-Hokkaido was formerly known as Ezo, Yezo, Yeso, or Yesso.
+Hokkaido was formerly known as Ezo, Ezochi, and Ezogashima.
 Although Japanese settlers ruled the southern tip of the island since the 16th century, Hokkaido was primarily inhabited by the Ainu people.
-In 1869, following the Meiji Restoration, the entire island was annexed, colonized and renamed Hokkaido by Japan.
+In 1869, following the Meiji Restoration, the entire island was annexed, colonized, and renamed Hokkaido by Japan.
 Japanese settlers dispossessed the Ainu of their land and forced them to assimilate.
-In the 21st century, the Ainu are almost totally assimilated into Japanese society.
-As a result, the majority of Japanese people of Ainu descent have no knowledge of their heritage and culture.
+In the 21st century, the Ainu are almost totally assimilated into Japanese society, leading to the near-erasure of their cultural practices, traditions and language.